 - 2. Bcc is the general name for conditional branch instructions. - 3.
 Cannot be used in this LSI. - 4.
-Only register ER0, ER1, ER4, or ER5 should be used when using the TAS instruction.
+Only register ER0, ER1, ER4, or ER5 should be used when using the TAS instruction. - 5.
+Only register ER0 to ER6 should be used when using the STM/LDM instruction.

-Table of Instructions Classified by Function 2.6.1
+2.6.1 Table of Instructions Classified by Function